OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/04-ExG-Setup.md

 channels (the data channels NxP) on your board.

 We will connect the EEG to Cyton, as shown in the following image.
 The two ear clips go in **SRB** and **BIAS** bottom pins.
-The three electrode cable connects to the bottom pins of **N1P, N2P, and N3P**.
+The three electrode cables connect to the bottom pins of **N1P, N2P, and N3P**.

 ![EEG on Cyton](../../assets/GettingStartedImages/ExG_cyton_eeg.jpg)